 - 1 1/4 teaspoons cinnamon

 - 1/2 teaspoon nutmeg

 - 1 teaspoon vanilla

 - 1 cup raisins (160 grams)

-- Make flax eggs by heating ground flax seed and water in a microwave-safe bowl on high for 45 seconds, then stir until texture becomes eggy.
+- Make flaxseed "eggs" by heating ground flaxseed and water in a microwave-safe bowl on high for 45 seconds, then stir until texture becomes eggy.

 - Preheat oven to 350°F. Grease a 13 x 9-inch baking pan.

-- Put oatmeal, flour, sugar, baking soda, cinnamon, nutmeg, and salt into a mixing bowl.
+- Put oats, flour, sugar, baking soda, cinnamon, nutmeg, and salt into a mixing bowl.
 Mix on low speed using an electric mixer until well combined, about 30 seconds.
-Add flax eggs, apple sauce, and vanilla and mix on low until mixture is well combined and evenly moist.
-Stir in chopped walnuts and raisins.
+Add flax eggs, applesauce, and vanilla and mix on low until mixture is well combined and evenly moist.
+Stir in raisins and chopped walnuts.

 Tips and Notes

-- Get ground flax seed at health food stores and many grocery stores.
-This recipe uses the equivalent of two "flax eggs."
+- Get ground flaxseed at health food stores and many grocery stores.
+This recipe uses the equivalent of two flaxseed eggs.

 - Use whole wheat flour or all-purpose flour if you don't have white whole wheat flour.

 - Customize this recipe by using other dried fruit or chopped nuts in place of the raisins and walnuts.
-Just keep the total amount at about two cups so the bars hold together well.
+Just keep the total amount at about two cups so the bars hold together.